-To achieve the third principle of digital acquisition, the digital lifecycle must become as real as the physical one, and then even more real due to its authoritative automation and virtualization.
-In fact, one day we should design future eSystems and view "printing" them in reality as potentially unnecessary, even wasteful, as printing electronic documents today.
+To achieve the third principle of digital acquisition, the digital lifecycle must become as real as the physical one, and then eventually, even more real.
+One day we should design particular eSystems and view "printing" them in reality as unnecessary, even wasteful, as printing electronic documents today.